 Barcelona-Sardines in a Cup

-💬 First Impressions
+💬 First Take

 Sagrada de Familia-Spanish translation- “always under construction”

 First, I love Spain.
-It’s the working-class country that has nice people, good food, deep history (remember — I love old stuff), and an easy, friendly vibe, if i was a country, I would be Spain.
+It’s the working-class country that has nice people, good food, deep history (remember-I love old stuff), and an easy, friendly vibe, if I was a country, I would be Spain.

 We weren’t there during football season, but as a lifelong soccer fan, seeing Camp Nou (home of FC Barcelona) was still a thrill.
 The tours were closed, but just standing outside that massive cathedral of football was worth it.
 And as Arnold says… “I’ll be back.”